GRANDPARENTS AND VISITATION RIGHTS

 Protecting your rights and the best interests of you and your grandchildren stands at the forefront of what we do

-At Littman Family Law, we understand that you love your grandchildren and wish to maintain a relationship with them as grandparents.
-Unfortunately, in the legal sense, the rights of grandparents come secondary to parental rights.
-When you seek more access to them through visitation, we can work with you to pursue the best situation for you and your grandchildren.
+At Littman Family Law, we understand the deep love you have for your grandchildren and your desire to maintain a meaningful relationship with them.
+We recognize that grandparents play a vital role in a child’s life, providing love, support, and stability.
+However, in the legal realm, grandparents’ rights often come secondary to parental rights, making it more challenging to secure access or visitation.
+When you seek more time with your grandchildren, we are here to work with you to pursue the best possible situation for both you and your grandchildren, ensuring that your relationship can continue to flourish.

 While grandparents’ legal visitation rights do exist in Denver, they are somewhat limited.
 We provide grandparent visitation legal services to Denver and the surrounding areas.
 Rest assured that we will help you with your visitation case.